 | Relocating permanently (Moving house) | ⚠️ Allowed only as "Household Effects" (owned for 6+ months). |

-| French Bulldogs (Natural bobtail) | ✅ Exempt — Recognized as a natural trait; no FSVO proof required. |
+| French Bulldogs (Natural bobtail) | ✅ Exempt — Recognised as natural trait; no FSVO proof required. |

 | Buying/Importing a dog while a resident | ❌ Strictly Prohibited.
-You cannot import a new cropped/docked dog. |
+Cannot import a new cropped/docked dog. |

-| Dog shows or exhibitions | ❌ Prohibited for all cropped/docked dogs (regardless of origin). |
+| Dog shows or exhibitions | ❌ Prohibited for all cropped/docked dogs regardless of origin. |

 | Dew claw removal | ✅ Exempt — Not subject to appearance restrictions. |